chaddjohnson/greatupsells/README.md

 This monorepo is a collection of applications, services, packages, and infrastructure as code comprising the entirety of a Shopify app.

-This application plugs into existing Shopify shops and enables shop owners to upsell, cross-sell, and display general offers to customers in order to boost sales and revenue.
+This application plugs into existing Shopify shops and enables shop owners to upsell, cross-sell, and display general popups to customers in order to boost sales and revenue.

 ## Dependencies